 For more information on all Bass Connections themes, visit Bass Connections Central.

-From improving how individuals and companies make energy-related investments under uncertain conditions, to addressing the environmental impacts of energy, Bass Connections in Energy cuts across business, engineering, policy, and science to educate tomorrow’s energy leaders, create new options through research, and improve decision-making about energy.
+From improving how individuals and companies make energy- and environment-related investments under uncertain conditions, to addressing the environmental impacts of energy, Bass Connections in Energy and Environment cuts across business, engineering, policy, and science to educate tomorrow’s energy and environment leaders, create new options through research, and improve decision-making about our world.

-Bass Connections in Energy project teams partner with the Energy Initiative in advancing an accessible, affordable, reliable and clean energy system.
-Through Bass Connections in Energy, Duke students – at all levels, in all programs of study – gain the knowledge, skills, and experiences needed to play leadership roles in a rapidly evolving energy future.
+Through Bass Connections in Energy and Environment, Duke students – at all levels, in all programs of study – gain the knowledge, skills, and experiences needed to play leadership roles in a rapidly evolving global future.

 Bass Connections in Energy is led by Lori Bennear, associate professor of environmental economics and policy in the Nicholas School of the Environment.

-Please direct questions about Bass Connections in Energy to our theme administrator:
+Please direct questions about Bass Connections in Energy and Environment to our theme administrator: